a-blondel/mohh-master-server/README.md

+UHS emu connector

+In `basic.sql`, replace `PERSONA_CONNECTION.ADDRESS` by your machine IP (port can be faked, keep it unchanged) where the UHS emu runs

 # Master Server for Medal Of Honor Heroes 1 & 2

 This project aims to provide a master server for Medal of Honor Heroes 1 (PSP) and 2 (PSP/Wii).